Typing Math in Microsoft Word

 Follow the steps below:

-Note: Fractions can alternatively be typed with keystrokes; the keystrokes for common math symbols and functions are discussed later in this document.
+Note: Fractions can alternatively be typed with keystrokes; the Math AutoCorrect codes for common math symbols and functions are discussed later in this document.

 Equation Toolbar Example 2